JensBender/machine-learning-template/README.md

 <!-- SUMMARY -->
 ## 🎯 Summary
-This repository provides a comprehensive machine learning template designed to guide you through the key stages of the machine learning workflow, from data preprocessing to saving the final model.
-The template is organized into three key sections: **Data Preprocessing**, **Exploratory Data Analysis (EDA)**, and **Modeling**, with additional steps for **hyperparameter tuning**, **model evaluation** and **model selection**.
-It provides a flexible and robust foundation for any machine learning project and can be adapted to both regression and classification tasks.
-With this template, you can easily customize machine learning workflows to a variety of datasets and use cases, ensuring an efficient and reproducible approach to model development.
+This repository provides a comprehensive **machine learning template** that guides you through the key stages of the machine learning workflow:

+- **Data Preprocessing**:
+  - Load, clean, transform, and save data using `pandas` and `sklearn`.
+  - Extract new features and handle duplicates, incorrect data types, missing values, and outliers.
+  - Split data into training, validation, and test sets.
+  - Scale numerical and encode categorical features.
+- **Exploratory Data Analysis (EDA)**:
+  - Analyze descriptive statistics using `pandas` and `numpy`.
+  - Visualize distributions, correlations, and relationships using `seaborn` and `matplotlib`.
+- **Modeling**:
+  - Train baseline models and perform hyperparameter tuning for regression and classification tasks with `sklearn` and `xgboost`.
+  - Evaluate regression  (RMSE, MAPE, R-squared) and classification models (accuracy, precision, recall, F1 score).
+  - Create feature importance plots and save the final model with `pickle`.

+This template provides a flexible, customizable foundation for various datasets and use cases, making it an ideal starting point for efficient model development in any machine learning project.

 ### 🛠️ Built With
 - [![Python][Python-badge]][Python-url]